 Every company has a minimum and a maximum salary it can pay.
 The wage scale is courtesy of reasonable research.
 Match the wage information gathered from your research, against your business revenue and use it to determine your minimum and maximum payment.
 You must however keep in mind that the wage scale is also matched per the job description.
 Top workers earn higher up the scale while the bottom workers earn on the lower side.

 Once you know the worth of a position and the median pay, you may calculate your starting and maximum salaries.
-To ensure that you’re building a long-term role and employee, consider selecting a pay that your company can easily maintain.
+To ensure that you're building a long-term role and employee, consider selecting a pay that your company can easily maintain.
 What is the bare minimum or what is a good salary you would want to provide for the position?
 What is the utmost limit to which you are willing to go?
-When answering these questions, keep the employee in mind as an individual.

-If the possible hiring would put you at a competitive disadvantage if he or she worked for one of your competitors, he or she is certainly worth the highest wage.
 If you believe you can find another employee to fill the role for less, strive for the bare minimum.
-Setting financial parameters while analyzing the candidate’s suitability will provide you with a margin within which to create your offer.
+Setting financial parameters while analyzing the candidate's suitability will provide you with a margin within which to create your offer.

 Setup your payment cycle

 Salary payment cycle varies from weekly, to biweekly to monthly.
 Some employers find it easier to pay per hour too.
-It’s all about proper decision-making.
+It's all about proper decision-making.
 Besides the payment cycles, there are other ways to give your workers good pay for their talent without spending all your revenue on employee wages.
 This has to do with creating worker’s incentives.
-Incentivizing causes your workers to put in their best work while still accepting a modest wage because of certain privileges you’ve allowed them.
-Some such incentives include health insurance, free gym membership, staff awards and bonuses, some percentage discount for staff who patronize the company, etc.

 While payment methods cover salary vs. hourly or biweekly vs. monthly, it also extends to additional means of rewarding your personnel.
 Finding methods to sweeten what is a good salary kind of deal for the employee might provide you some leeway in the wage you pay.
 Tuition remission, for example, is frequently used by colleges to fund a low-wage job.